PagerTree/pt4-docusaurus/docs/integration-guides/dynatrace.md

 ---
-description: Connect your Dynatrace problems to PagerTree.
+description: Connect your Dynatrace problem notifications to PagerTree.
 ---

 # Dynatrace